Reliable Actors with Retry Orchestration: Evaluation

+In KAR's target environment of the cloud, failures are relatively infrequent, but may be clustered.
+As a result of a failure, one or more application components may exit abruptly and without notification.
+We designed our fault-testing scenarios accordingly, with the time-saving modification of ``fast forwarding'' through the failure-free intervals by randomly injecting the next fault less than two minutes after the application fully recovers from the previous one.

-To evaluate KAR's performance and correctness in the presence of failures, we use \prg{k3d}~\cite{k3d-website} to create a virtual five node Kubernetes cluster.
-Using node affinities, we deploy all Kubernetes system pods, Kafka, Redis, and the Reefer simulators and BrowserUI on three nodes of this cluster.
-We deploy two replicas of each remaining Reefer application component on the remaining two nodes.
-Using an automated test harness, we simulate a series of abrupt failures of one or the other of these two nodes by doing ``hard'' stops and restarts.
-This results in the abrupt termination of multiple application and KAR runtime processes, and their subsequent recreation in fresh pods when the node restarts.
+We use the Container Shipping application described in the previous section as the user workload for our fault-injection experiments.
+To perform the experiments in a completely controlled fashion, we use \prg{k3d}~\cite{k3d-website} to create a virtual five node Kubernetes cluster.
+Using node affinities, we deploy all Kubernetes system pods, Kafka, Redis, and the simulators on three nodes of this cluster.
+We deploy two replicas of each remaining application component on the other two ``victim'' nodes.
+Using an automated test harness, we cause a series of abrupt failures by instructing \prg{k3d} to do a hard stop on a randomly selected victim node.
+Each failure results in the abrupt termination of multiple application and runtime processes.
+After normal application operation has automatically recovered on replica processes, the node is restarted which spawns new replicas.

-Since the node running the simulators is never killed, we are able to verify that no submitted order is ever lost due to a failure.
-The Reefer application also checks a few basic invariants during execution, such as ships arriving and departing as scheduled and that simulation time never goes backwards.
-None of these invariants were violated in any of the runs in which we induced faults.
+Since the node running the simulators is never killed, we can easily verify that failures never cause submitted orders to be lost.
+The application also dynamically checks additional application-level invariants, such as that ships arrive and depart as scheduled carrying their expected cargoes, that ships and containers neither disappear or appear out of thin air, and that simulation time continuously advances.
+None of these invariants were ever violated during the experiments.

-During a 14 hour run of the application, we induced 383 single node failures.
-On average, detection and recovery took a total of 23 seconds, with a minimum total outage of 16 seconds and a maximum of 31.5 seconds. \autoref{fig:reefer-recovery} breaks each outage into its three main components: the minimum time for Kafka to detect a failure, the time above this minimum until KAR begins its reconciliation phase, and the reconciliation phase itself.
+During a 48 hour run of the application, we injected 1,000 single node failures.
+The typical outage caused by a failure lasted for 22 seconds, with a minimum elapsed time of 16.1 seconds and a maximum of 31.2 seconds.
+The typical failure took 9 seconds to detect followed by an additional 13 seconds to recover before normal execution resumed. \autoref{fig:shipping-recovery} breaks each such outage into its three main components: the time for Kafka to detect a failure, the time to reach a distributed consensus on the new application topology, and the time spent by KAR in reconciliation. \autoref{tab:shippingstats} reports the detailed statistics.
+On average, reconciliation time is just under half of the total outage time.